 Difference Between Structure and Class

 The most important feature of C++ is the 'class'.
 A class is an extension of the idea of structures used in C-language.
 It is a new way of creating and implementing a user-defined data type.
-C++ Classes is similar to structures in C-language, but with the major difference:
+C++ classes are similar to structures in C-language, but with the major differences, lets understand that:

 Difference Between Structure and Class